gabrielc0464/independent-study/entry5.md

 ```
 This is an example of using a makeBeat fucntion to make a track.
 The variables are being used in the makeBeat fucntion for the lip name instead of having
 to write out evry clip name in the function.
-Beat1 and beat2 are the custom beat strings that are being used on the clip
+Beat1 and beat2 are the custom beat strings that are being used on each clip.
+This will change the beat of the rack
+that you selected.
+Feel free to try out this code on [Earsketch](https://earsketch.gatech.edu/earsketch2/)

 ## Takeaways
-- Play around with the code to make sure it makes sense to you.
+- Mess around with the beats to make sure that the track sounds right
-- Try to find videos explaining topics you aren't clear on as it's easier to understand it if you see it visually.
+- Listen to remix tracks on youtube and other websites and try to mimick the beat th is being played there.
+- Look at other peoples code.
+On the earsketch website click on competition and you can look at other peoples code and see how they fucntion.
+It can give you inspiration for your own code.